 Rural areas account for 75.94 percent (30,349,052) of the country’s children aged between five and 17 years, but the rate of child labour is comparable in both rural and urban settings; 4.4 percent in rural areas and 4.6 percent in urban areas, while those engaged in hazardous child labour are 2.7 percent in rural areas and 2.4 percent in urban areas.

 In terms of economic sectors, 1.27 million children were engaged in the service sector, 1.19 million in the industrial sector and 1.08 million in agriculture.

 The Bangladesh National Child Labour Survey was part of the UK-funded Asia Regional Child Labour Programme designed to step up gradual elimination of child labour, particularly in its worst forms.
 It covered six countries - Afghanistan, Bangladesh, India, Myanmar, Nepal, and Pakistan.

-With support from various donors, ILO has been working to eliminate child labour in Bangladesh since 1994 through its International Programme on the Elimination of Child Labour (IPEC).
-In addition to government counterparts, IPEC has worked with employers and workers organizations, research organizations and academics, civil society actors as well as a wide range of NGOs to implement various projects and activities.
-About 75,000 child labourers have directly benefited from these interventions.
+ILO has been working to eliminate child labour in Bangladesh since 1994 through the International Programme on the Elimination of Child Labour (IPEC).
+IPEC worked with employers’ and workers’ organizations, research organizations, academia, and civil society to implement various activities aimed at ending child labour.

-An ongoing project “Country Level Engagement and Assistance to Reduce Child Labour” (CLEAR) supported by the US Department of Labor aims to improve the capacity of the government to reduce child labour, including its worst forms.
-The project is designed to make direct contribution to various strategic areas of intervention of the National Plan of Action thus assisting the government to realize its commitment to eliminate the worst forms of child labour.
+Another project, the “Country Level Engagement and Assistance to Reduce Child Labour” (CLEAR) supported by the US Department of Labor worked to improve the capacity of the government to eliminate the worst forms of child labour.